eclipse-openj9/openj9-docs/docs/tool_jextract.md

 **(AIX&reg;, Linux&trade;, ![Start of content that applies only to Java 11 (LTS) and later](cr/java11plus.png) macOS&reg;![End of content that applies only to Java 10 and later](cr/java_close_lts.png))**

 On some operating systems, copies of executable files and libraries are required for a full analysis of a core dump (you can get some information from the dump without these files, but not as much).
 Run the `jextract` utility to collect these extra files and package them into an archive file along with the core dump.
+To analyze the output, use the [dump viewer (`jdmpview`)](tool_jdmpview.md).

 ## Syntax